mahmoudhakam/FBChatbot/README.md

 Please refer to the Spring Boot Heroku Guide

 # Push to heroku
-Please put push.cmd file in the project then run it.
+Please put push.cmd file in the project then edit the commit comment then run it.